 “I don't think you can look for love.
 All you can do is get yourself in a situation where you don't discourage something that may be rather nice,” she reflected.

-Growing up with listening to her dad's mariachi melodies, she scored her first big hit with 1967's Different Drum.
-Ronstadt's music career has soared, survived, and evolved in the turbulent rock music industry.
+Growing up listening to her dad’s mariachi melodies, she scored her first big hit with 1967’s Different Drum.
+Her career has soared, survived, and evolved in the turbulent rock industry.

-She belted out Gilbert and Sullivan on Broadway...
-Crooned pop standards with arranger Nelson Riddle...
-Tried Mexican mariachi music...
-Traded vocals with the then-unknown Aaron Neville...
-Sang lullabies and love songs...
-And cut an album of Appalachian folk music with Dolly Parton and Emmylou Harris.
+She belted out Gilbert and Sullivan on Broadway… Crooned pop standards with Nelson Riddle… Tried Mexican mariachi… Traded vocals with Aaron Neville… Sang lullabies and love songs… And cut an album of Appalachian folk music with Dolly Parton and Emmylou Harris.

-With over 30 albums and countless awards including a ranking of #21 on VH1's 100 Greatest Women of Rock and Roll, she traded fame for the joys of single motherhood, raising her two adopted children in Tucson.
+With over 30 albums and countless awards, she is widely celebrated as one of the most influential voices in American music history.
+She later embraced the joys of single motherhood, raising her two adopted children in Tucson.